The radio signal of PSR B0950+08 is detected over the whole pulse phase: DATA ANALYSIS AND RADIATION CHARACTERISTICS

 \section{DATA ANALYSIS AND RADIATION CHARACTERISTICS}

+In order to discuss the emission characteristics of PSR B0950+08, the emission from the 0.17 to 0.30 and 0.65 to 0.95 pulse phase intervals in Fig.~\ref{fig7}, which is called the low-emission regions in the texts, is defined as the bridge emission.
+With this definition, we demonstrate that there is no off-pulse region in the pulse phase of PSR B0950$+$08 radio in 1050-1450\,MHz, and the emission, even though in the bridge region, is also impulsive.

-After eliminated RFI, the narrow band with these frequencies of 1100, 1305, 1350, and 1395\,MHz are reserved, and their bandwidth are 80, 50, 40, and 50\,MHz, respectively.
-The averaged pulse profile at all these frequencies are shown Fig.~\ref{fig1}.
-As shown in Fig.~\ref{fig1}, the radio emission features across the entire pulse longitude are exhibited, and the observational properties of the two minimum low levels (the bridge components) are clearly revealed from zoomed-in view in the right panels.
+The averaged pulse profiles at all remaining frequencies are shown in Fig.~\ref{fig1}.
+As shown in Fig.~\ref{fig1}, the radio emission features across the entire pulse longitude are exhibited, and the observational properties of the two low-emission regions are clearly revealed from zoomed-in view in the right panels.
 The averaged pulse profile of the full bandwidth is also shown in Fig.~\ref{ppa}.
-Apparently, from the figure, there is a concave emission structure rather than flat platform at the two relative minimum levels, the first concave structure appears at pulse phase of 0.25, meanwhile, another concave structure is revealed at pulse phase of 0.90.
+Apparently, from the figure, there is a concave emission structure rather than flat platform at the two low-emission regions, the first concave structure appears at pulse phase of 0.25, meanwhile, another concave structure is revealed at pulse phase of 0.90.
 This feature demonstrates a radio emission behaviour without off-pulse longitude, i.e., the pulsar radiates over the entire pulse period.

-To reveal the emission characteristics of the two minimum levels, a mathematical method is proposed to analyze the emission characteristics of the entire pulse longitude.
-The function $\Theta(n)$ is defined as following,
+To reveal the emission characteristics of the two low-emission regions, a mathematical method is proposed to analyse the emission characteristics of the entire pulse longitude.
+The $\Theta(n)$-function is defined as following,

 where $I_{k,n}$ represents the signal intensity contributed by the $k$-th pulse and the $n$-th pulse phase bin, and $N_{\mathrm{period}} = 36746 $ is the pulse numbers.
 The results are shown as Fig.~\ref{fig7}.